-The scientific community also tells us that beyond weight loss and muscle building, physical exercise has lots of benefits for your body that go beyond physical strength and endurance.
-Our minds benefit, too.
+The scientific community also tells us that beyond weight loss, muscle building, and endurance, physical exercise benefits our minds, too.

 Exercise also helps improve mental focus.
 It even helps to prevent disease and aids in recovery from sickness.

-Water can do more than you might think
+Staying hydrated (Water can do more than you think!)

 Water has always been a large part of our existence.